jsmolka/blog/content/posts/the-bottle/index.md

 | Calcium   | 0.2-2                  | 40.08           | 8-80                 |
 | Magnesium | 0.02-0.4               | 24.31           | 1-10                 |

 The most important mineral to replenish is sodium.
 This can be done with table salt, which is around 39% sodium, or more exotic options like sodium citrate, which is around 27% sodium.
-The reason why one should be preferred other the other will be explained in the [chapter on osmolarity](#electrolytes-1).
+The reason why one should be preferred over the other will be explained in the [chapter on osmolarity](#electrolytes-1).

 The amount of sodium lost is determined by sweat rate and sweat sodium concentration.
 Unless you get them measured, there is no way to know for sure.
 You can ask yourself the following questions to estimate your fluid and sodium needs: